-- Generally, levels of generalised trust increased in Australian capital cities while levels decreased in rest of state areas. - The largest increases among capital cities and rest of state regions were in Greater Melbourne (5.8 percentage points), Greater Sydney (3.5 percentage points) and Greater Hobart (3.3 percentage points). - Nine of the 15 capital and rest of state regions saw a decline in generalised trust between 2006 and 2014.
-The largest significant decline was in the rest of South Australia, where trust fell by 15.5 percentage points.
+- Levels of generalised trust collectively increased in Australian capital cities while levels collectively decreased in rest of state areas. - The largest increases among capital cities and rest of state regions were in Greater Melbourne (5.8 percentage points), Greater Sydney (3.5 percentage points) and Greater Hobart (3.3 percentage points). - Nine of the 15 capital and rest of state regions saw a decline in generalised trust between 2006 and 2014.
+The largest decline was in the rest of South Australia, where the proportion of people who agree that most people can be trusted fell by 15.5 percentage points.